Lecture 2

 Benchmarking

-Rust is often regarded as quite a fast programming language.
+Rust is often regarded as quite a performant programming language.
 Just like C and C++, Rust code is compiled into native machine code, which your processor can directly execute.
 That gives Rust a leg up over languages like Java or Python, which require a costly runtime and virtual machine in which they execute.
 But having a fast language certainly doesn't say everything.

-First, it is important to learn about how to identify slow code.
+Initially, it is important to learn about how to identify slow code.
 We can use benchmarks for this.
 A very useful tool to make benchmarks for rust code is called criterion.
 Criterion itself has lots of documentation on how to use it.
 Let's look at a little example from the documentation.
 Below, we benchmark a simple function that calculates Fibonacci numbers:

 use criterion::{black_box, criterion_group, criterion_main, Criterion};